dnulnets/consent/README.md

 # Consent Handling Prototype
-Consent handling prototyping with an ethereum blockchain using PoA.
+Consent handling prototye with an ethereum blockchain using PoA.